 - Definitions for codes or symbols used to record missing data

-- Specialized formats or abbreviations used
+- Specialized formats or other abbreviations used

 The preceding guidelines have been adapted from several sources, including: